-I am a Nashua, NH native.
-I recently completed my Master's of Design Studies in Sustainable Design through Boston Architectural College and started as an Intern Architect with Lavallee Brensinger Architects in Manchester, NH.
-My Master's thesis, entitiled Disaster Preparation, Recovery, and Response through Resilient Thinking, focused on developing community preparedness for disaster situations, developed a new method on response efforts which prioritized regional and community recovery, and designed an individual off-grid emergency shelter to distributed during the response and recovery phases.
+I am a Nashua, NH native and most recently worked as a project Architect with Lavallee Brensinger Architects in Manchester, NH.
+I completed my Master's of Design Studies in Sustainable Design through Boston Architectural College in 2014.
+My Master's thesis, entitled Disaster Preparation, Recovery, and Response Through Resilient Thinking, focused on developing community preparedness for disaster situations, developed a new method on response efforts which prioritized regional and community recovery, and designed an individual off-grid emergency shelter to be distributed during the response and recovery phases.

 In May of 2009 I received my Master’s of Architecture from Louisiana State University.
 Prior to that, I attended college at the University of Hartford and received my Bachelor of Science in Architectural Engineering and Technology in 2006.
 I graduated from Nashua Senior High School in 2002 (now Nashua High School South).

 During my time at the University of Hartford, I was active in the school’s American Institute of Architecture Students local chapter and was chapter president for two years.
 Along with curricular activities, I also participated in Track and Field competing primarily in shot put from my freshman year of high school through to my senior year of college.
 At the start of my senior year, Hurricane Katrina devastated the New Orleans area, inspiring me to apply to and attend graduate school at Louisiana State University.